Pets are on the rise

 As a landlord, you are bound to attract more tenants by setting up the property to welcome pets.

-Service and companion animals are not considered pets.
+Service and companion animals (therapy and emontional support animals) are not considered pets.
 On the application, a prospective tenant may not list any pets but have an animal for disability reasons.
 Landlords cannot refuse to make “reasonable accommodations” to impaired tenants, unless the landlord suffers financial or administrative burdens due to these accommodations.
 This is in accordance to federal law 42 U.S.C. § 3604(f)(3)(B) and the landlord could owe damages to the disabled tenant.
 For additional info, visit the Assistance Animal section from Project Sentinel.

 A landlord cannot deny or charge tenants extra for service and companion animals.